VacantFanatic/SLAfoundry/README.md

 - Make weapons "rollable" for attack and damage rolls
 - Implement ammo as item
 - Set "clip" on ranged weapons as ammo max vs. current # of rounds
+- Implement reverse initiative order
+- Have skills display on NPC sheets